What is bilateral vestibular dysfunction?

 How is the diagnosis made?

 If you are referred to a specialist by your GP, your condition may be diagnosed based on your medical history, answers to questions about the initial onset of the symptoms and your current symptoms including a history of falls.
-You will also have an examination of your eye and head movements, balance control and walking ability.
-Vestibular and hearing function tests, MRI and blood tests may also be undertaken.
+You will also have an examination of your eye and head movements, balance control and walking ability and undergo vestibular and hearing function tests.
+MRI and blood tests may also be undertaken.

 How is bilateral vestibular dysfunction treated?

 A specialist vestibular physiotherapist uses a customised vestibular rehabilitation program to maximise the remaining function of the balance system.
 This will include home exercises to improve gaze stability, balance and steadiness when walking, as well as a walking (gait) aid prescription if required.
-An Occupational Therapist can also assist with functional strategies especially in the home or work situation.
+An Occupational Therapist can also assist with functional strategies or advice on assistive equipment especially in the home or work situation.
 Your GP can assist in connecting you with an Occupational Therapist.